-Quizzes: Enhances SLOs 1,2,4
+I. Quizzes: Enhances SLOs 1,2,4

-- There will be an introduction quiz with multiple-choice questions covering material in the syllabus and first few lectures. - You will be required to complete the textbook chapter quizzes online through McGraw-Hill Connect - Online Lecture quizzes will be taken after you watch lecture videos.
+- There will be an introduction quiz with multiple-choice questions covering material in the syllabus and first lecture. - You will be required to complete the textbook chapter quizzes (10%) online through McGraw-Hill Connect.
+Textbook chapter quizzes from Modules 1-7 are due by Friday, February 26th 11:59pm.
+Textbook chapter quizzes from Modules 8-14 are due by Wednesday, April 21st 11:59pm.
+You may work on chapter quizzes at any point before they are due. - Online Lecture quizzes (10%) will be taken after you watch lecture videos during the assigned weeks - due the Friday of the week assigned by 11:59pm.